Mario-Youchia/Arduino-Four-Servo-Controller/README.md

 To use it:

 1. Download `ServosTest.exe` from the latest GitHub release.
-2. Place the executable in a writable folder.
-3. Connect a supported Arduino board through USB.
+2. Connect a supported Arduino board through USB.
-4. Connect the four servos according to the included schematic.
+3. Connect the four servos according to the included schematic.
-5. Run `ServosTest.exe`.
+4. Run `ServosTest.exe`.
-6. Select **Default** to apply the documented configuration, or choose the settings manually.
+5. Select **Default** to apply the documented configuration, or choose the settings manually.
-7. Select **Connect** and allow the firmware-upload process to finish.
+6. Select **Connect** and allow the firmware-upload process to finish.
-8. Adjust the servos gradually and define safe minimum and maximum limits.
+7. Adjust the servos gradually and define safe minimum and maximum limits.

-The application may create these runtime files beside the executable:
+The application will create these runtime files beside the executable:

 ```text
 Settings.txt
 History Log.txt
 ```

-The release executable is a large single-file Windows build recovered from the original project archives.
-Its size and publication structure are consistent with a self-contained publication.
+The release executable is a large single-file Windows build, it is intended to be self-contained, i.e. work without installation of any package.

 ### Source project